Manufacturing Innovation Map Reveals Emerging Technologies & Startups

 Nano-Engineering

-Nanomaterials allow for the enhancement of engineered materials due to their unique chemical and physical properties.
-Recently, advances have been made to further improve these properties as well as to determine alternative precursors to create materials with desirable properties.
-Some of these involve increasing the life cycle of components and mechanical parts (incl. magnetic & increased optical properties) to improve mechanical activity.
-Further, utilizing nanotechnology reduces manufacturing time and cost while it is capable to solve the challenges of water and power storage.
+ome of these involve increasing the life cycle of components and mechanical parts (incl. magnetic & increased optical properties) to improve mechanical activity.
+Further, utilizing nanotechnology reduces manufacturing time and cost while it is capable of solving the challenges of water and power storage.

 Additive Manufacturing

-Initially used for prototyping, additive manufacturing (3D printing) now finds its way into the production process.
-Utilizing printers to print layer by layer allows production companies to create objects that consist of multiple parts as well as various shapes.
 Especially useful for printing multi-material parts or parts with irregular voids and holes, 3D printing speeds up the development of the end product and the replacement of individual parts considering it contributes to downsizing the production chain.
 With advancements in additive manufacturing, it will soon be possible for large components or machines to be entirely 3D printed respectively to use this technology for mass manufacturing thus replacing traditional CNC machines.

 Industrial Internet of Things (IIoT)